Wine trade reacts to duty hikes - Prowein analysis - Drinks Retailing News - The Voice of Drinks Retailing

 But Pajotin also warns that bringing down alcohol levels is "tough" in the context of climate change.

-At the same time, there was a little measured optimism from Cava producer Raventos Codorniu, as the producer sees an opportunity in the UK market.
+At the same time, there was a little measured optimism from Cava producer Raventos Codorniu, as the company sees an opportunity in the UK market.

 Matteo D’Imporzano, Europe & Asia sales director, says the vast majority of the company’s exports to the UK are sparkling and the WSTA reports that the new regime will mean a bottle of sparkling wine at 12% abv will drop in price by 19p.